stove-labs/kitchen.stove-labs.com/docs/knowledge/tezos_protocol/operations/gas-fees.md

 title: Gas & Fees
 ---

-Every transaction on Tezos incures costs for its computation and used storage.
+Every transaction on Tezos incurs costs for its computation and used storage.
 Consider that every [node](../node) is performing the calculation and keeps a copy of the data.
 That's why it is necessary charge a fee to provide an incentive for node operators to run the infrastructure and to encourage "lean" code.

 :::tip